A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 Sitting at Harry’s Bar is where I first fell in love with this enchanting cocktail.
 Using fresh peach puree is key!
 It allows the sweetness to come directly from the fruit and is better than any sweetened nectar.

-What is a Classic Bellini Cocktail?
+What is a Peach Bellini Cocktail?

 A classic Bellini consists of just 3 main ingredients: